 We complete a goodwill impairment analysis which may be a qualitative or a quantitative two-step analysis depending on the facts and circumstances associated with the reporting unit.
 In conjunction with a qualitative impairment analysis, we assess relevant qualitative factors to determine whether it is "more-likely-than-not" that the fair value of a reporting unit is less than its carrying amount.
-The "more-likely-than-not" threshold is defined as having a likelihood of more than 50 percent.
+The "more-likely-than-not" threshold is defined as having a likelihood of more than 50%.
 In conjunction with a quantitative impairment analysis, we complete Step 1 of the goodwill impairment analysis.
 Step 1 consists of a comparison of the fair value of the reporting unit to the reporting unit's carrying value, including goodwill.
-If the carrying value of the reporting unit exceeds the fair value, Step 2 in the goodwill impairment analysis is performed to measure the amount of impairment loss, if any.
-Step 2 of the goodwill impairment analysis compares the implied fair value of the reporting unit's goodwill to the carrying value of the reporting unit's goodwill.
+If the carrying value of the reporting unit exceeds the fair value, Step 2 in the goodwill impairment analysis compares the implied fair value of the reporting unit's goodwill to the carrying value of the reporting unit's goodwill.
 The implied fair value of goodwill is determined in a manner consistent with determining goodwill in a business combination.
-If the carrying amount of the reporting unit's goodwill exceeds the implied fair value of the goodwill, an impairment loss is recognized in an amount equal to that excess.
+If the carrying amount of the reporting unit's goodwill exceeds the implied fair value of goodwill in a manner consistent with determining unit's goodwill, an impairment loss is recognized in an amount equal to that exceess.
 If, based on first assessing impairment utilizing a qualitative approach, we determine it is "more-likely-than-not" that the fair value of the reporting unit is less than its carrying amount, we will also complete a quantitative impairment analysis.

-Acquired intangible assets include, but are not limited to, trade names, customer and other relationships, and non-compete agreements.
+Acquired intangible assets include, but are not limited to, trade names, customer and other relationships, and noncompete agreements.
 Acquired intangible assets with finite lives are amortized over their estimated useful lives in proportion to their estimated economic benefit.
 Finite-lived acquired intangible assets are reviewed for impairment using an undiscounted cash flow analysis when an event occurs or circumstances change indicating the carrying amount of a finite-lived asset or asset group may not be recoverable.
 If the carrying amount of the asset or asset groups exceeds the undiscounted cash flows, the fair value of the asset or asset group is determined using an acceptable valuation technique.
 An impairment loss would be recognized if the carrying amount of the asset (or asset group) exceeds the fair value of the asset or asset group.
 The impairment loss recognized would be the difference between the carrying amount and fair value.
-Indefinite-life acquired intangible assets are not amortized.
-We test these indefinite-life acquired intangible assets for impairment annually as of October 1 or at interim periods if an event occurs or circumstances change that would indicate the carrying value of these assets may be impaired.
-The annual or interim impairment test of indefinite-life acquired intangible assets is based primarily on a discounted cash flow analysis.